IzumiSy/react-nanorouter/README.md

 Terribly simple router for React

 ## Example
-`useReactor` functions is available.
-This is all.
+Only `useReactor` function is available.
 ```javascript
 import { useRouter } from 'react-nanorouter'
 import { ProductsPage } from './pages/products'